-The Hydrophone 2 sensor can fit directly to certain fittings.
+The Hydrphone-2 sensor unit connects to 'wet' fittings that allow access through them into the water column, (e.g., hydrants, washouts, or meter points).
+The Hydrophone sensor itself is an extremely sensitive marine sensor, which listens within the water column.
+The Hydrophone-2 can fit directly to certain fittings.
 Where this is not possible, a range of adapter options will allow easy connection to many other fittings.
-A bleed valve is available through which air can be removed from the sensor chamber to ensure the best quality sound.
-The bleed valve can also be utilised as an access point to the water column for applications that required water pressure to be monitored.
+A bleed valve is available on the unit, through which air can be removed from the sensor chamber to ensure the best quality sound.

-1.1 DOCUMENTATION AND SUPPORT OF PRODUCT
+1.3 DOCUMENTATION AND SUPPORT OF PRODUCT